aniketkatyarmal/Zomato-Analysis/README.md

 # Zomato-Analysis
+Zomato Analysis
-This project involves the analysis and visualization of restaurant data using Power BI, Tableau, MySQL, and Excel.
-The goal is to build comprehensive reports and dashboards that provide insights into various aspects of restaurant operations, including geographic distribution, temporal trends, and key performance indicators (KPIs).
+This project focuses on the analysis and visualization of restaurant data from Zomato using Power BI, Tableau, MySQL, and Excel.
+The primary objective is to develop comprehensive reports and dashboards that offer insights into various aspects of restaurant operations, including geographic distribution, temporal trends, customer preferences, and key performance indicators (KPIs).

+Project Overview
+The analysis involves creating detailed visualizations and performing data aggregation to uncover patterns and trends in the restaurant industry.
+By leveraging multiple data analysis tools, this project aims to deliver actionable insights that can guide restaurant operations and marketing strategies.

+Tools Used
+MySQL: Utilized for data extraction, cleaning, and preliminary analysis.
+Complex queries were executed to manipulate the dataset and prepare it for further analysis.

+Excel: Used for initial data exploration and transformation, including building country maps and calendar tables to support time-based analysis.

+Power BI: Employed to create interactive dashboards that visualize restaurant data across various dimensions, such as city, country, ratings, and pricing.
+Power BI's capabilities allowed for dynamic filtering and drill-down analysis to better understand trends and patterns.

+Tableau: Leveraged for advanced visualization techniques to create engaging and informative dashboards.
+Tableau’s storytelling feature was used to convey key insights and findings effectively.
 1. Build a country Map Table
 2. Build a Calendar Table using the Column Datekey
   Add all the below Columns in the Calendar Table using the Formulas.